fivethree-team/ionic-4-components/README.md

 ## Usage Instructions

-To use the **UI Library** import it into a Page or Component Module.
-You can either import the full FivethreeCoreModule or one of the feature modules (e.g. FivGalleryModule).
+To use the **UI Library** import one of the feature modules (e.g. FivGalleryModule) into a Page or Component Module.

 For example: